-Indian labour laws do not provide for automatic transfer of employees pursuant to a business sale, without obtaining consent of the employees.
-In a share sale scenario, the acquisition of shares by a buyer will not result in any change in employer and only the shareholding pattern of the entity will change.
-Therefore, there will be no employee consent requirements in the extant scenario.
-If the transaction entails an asset/business sale (including associated employees), then consent of the employees must be obtained for transfer of their employment to the buyer.
-Further, if the buyer does not offer: (i) continuity of service along with credit of the period of service rendered by the employee to the seller; and (ii) no less favourable terms of employment, than the terms enjoyed with the seller, then all employees who qualify as 'workmen' under the ID Act will be entitled to statutory notice of one month (or salary in lieu thereof) and retrenchment compensation (at the rate of 15 days salary for each completed year of service).
+Indian labour laws do not provide for automatic transfer of employees pursuant to a business/asset sale, without obtaining consent of the employees.
+Further, if the buyer does not offer: (i) continuity of service along with credit of the period of service rendered by the employee to the seller; and (ii) no less favourable terms of employment than the terms enjoyed with the seller, then all employees who qualify as 'workmen' under the ID Act and have rendered at least 240 days of service will be entitled to statutory notice of one month (or salary in lieu thereof) and retrenchment compensation (at the rate of 15 days salary for each completed year of service or part thereof in excess of six months).